bugdude01/Stream_3/README.md

 Final Project for Stream 3

-This app takes the original CandyLand website and re-builds it using greater functionality utilising integrated front-end and back-end components together to create a beter, more inclusive user experience.
+This app takes the original CandyLand website and re-builds it using greater functionality utilising integrated front-end and back-end components together to create a better, more inclusive user experience.

 ## Key Features

-As well as the usual "Take a look at what we do", of the initial website, things hae moved on so now you can:
+As well as the usual "Take a look at what we do", of the initial website, things have moved on so now you can:

 * Visit social media outlets for the Candyland Cart Company and see what's happening